 This book is written in terms for the average person to understand – rather than law jargon, most often found on other accident resources.

-The book goes over the advantages and disadvantages of hiring an attorney with straightforward information.
+The book goes over the advantages and disadvantages of hiring a personal injury attorney with straightforward information.

 As a public service to citizens in Washington State, for a limited time free copies are available through www.WashingtonAccidentBooks.com